dmshd/dmshd/README.md

 ## Hi there 👋 my name is Daniel Muyshond

-### I’m a Developer based in Belgium at the time
+### I’m a full stack web developer based in Wallonia, Belgium

-### I'm currently [learning Python](https://www.coursera.org/specializations/python) and [writing articles on my blog](https://dmshd.github.io/).
-I'm currently learning trading as a hobby, improving my daily with neuroscience based tools, and I pursue a form of milimalism.
+### I'm currently working on my Python skills.

 <!--
 **dmshd/dmshd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.